bitdump/BLHeli/BLHeli_32 ARM/README.md

-Posted here in the "Rev32.52 hex files" directory, is BLHeli_32 test code Rev32.52 (read as 32.5.2)
+Posted here in the "Rev32.6 hex files" directory, is BLHeli_32 code Rev32.6 for testing.
+It is targeted for distribution with BLHeliSuite32 from mid Sept -18.

 The code has the following new functionality:
 - Added a sine modulation mode option